Vovan-VE/supaplex-levels-editor/README.md

 **SpLE** is completely frontend (client side) application (web page).
 It works only with pseudo-files in browser memory.

-- After you opened existing file, it becomes in-memory copy or the original file.
+- After you opened existing file, it becomes in-memory copy of the original file.
 Technically you are uploading your local file to a web page.
 - In-memory files you opened or created from scratch are NOT related to regular files out of browser.